Frequently Asked Questions

 How long is the Lease / contract with Student Housing Australia?

-The standard Tenancy Agreement/contract is for a fixed-term tenancy of 12 months.
+The standard Tenancy Agreement/contract is for a fixed-term tenancy.
+All contracts end in January/February each year.

 What does my rent include?